 What is Cosmos?

-|— The Cosmos network’s aim is to combine several blockchains in a single hub|
+|— The Cosmos network’s aim is to combine several blockchains in a single hub.|

-— Its native asset, ATOM, can be delegated to validators to earn passive rewards
+— Its native asset, ATOM, can be delegated to validators to earn passive rewards.

-— When delegating your ATOMs, these are locked and cannot be used for transactions
+— When delegating your ATOMs, these are locked and cannot be used for transactions.

-— If you stop your delegation, your ATOMs will remain locked for 21 more days
+— If you stop your delegation, your ATOMs will remain locked for 21 more days.

-— If the validator you delegate to misbehaves, you can lose a small part of your delegated ATOMs through an event called slashing
+— If the validator you delegate to misbehaves, you can lose a small part of your delegated ATOMs through an event called slashing.

 We’ve recently added Cosmos to the ranks of crypto assets directly manageable through Ledger Live, including its unique staking protocol!
 A great question, however, is what makes it so unique.
-In this article, we’ll go over the specifics of Cosmos and explain what it is.
+In this article, we’ll go over the specifics of Cosmos network and explain what it is.

-Cosmos is a rather unique blockchain, which is powered by its native cryptocurrency known as Atoms.
+Cosmos is a rather unique blockchain, which is powered by its native cryptocurrency known as ATOMs.
 The network’s goal is to combine several blockchains into a single hub.
-This mean that other blockchains can connect to it – and as such with each other indirectly.
+This means that other blockchains can connect to it – and as such with each other indirectly.
 The Cosmos Hub is the part that connects all of these different blockchains together in a single network.
 Due to its interconnectivity, Cosmos is often referred to as the internet of blockchains.

 For its consensus mechanism, Cosmos makes use of a system based on validators and delegations.
 Tendermint is responsible for the network and consensus used in the Cosmos Hub.
 Let’s take a closer look into how this works for our users.

-Validators and the delegation system
+Validators and the Delegation System

 You can stop your delegation at any point you’d like.
-However, when you undelegate your Atoms, they will remain locked for a period of 21 days.
-This means you can still not make a transaction with these Atoms in this time period.
+However, when you undelegate your ATOMs, they will remain locked for a period of 21 days.
+This means you can still not make a transaction with these ATOMs in this time period.
 If you’d like to stop your delegation to instead delegate to a different validator, there’s a way that doesn’t make you wait for 21 days.
-You can redelegate your Atoms in this case, which will instantly swap your delegation and the generation of rewards are swapped too, without stopping.
+You can redelegate your ATOMs in this case, which will instantly swap your delegation and the generation of rewards are swapped too, without stopping.
 Note that once redelegated, you cannot change your mind again from the new validator – whatever the amount – until the timelock has elapsed.
 If you undelegate, redelegate or delegate more to a validator, you will automatically receive your outstanding rewards without creating a transaction for it.
 This will be received as a cash-in: more on this later.

-The rewards: compounding or cashing In
+The Rewards: Compounding or Cashing In

 Delegating can be a very interesting part of the Cosmos blockchain since you can earn passive rewards from it.
 To gain rewards, the validator you chose must be in the top 125.
 Once you start your delegation to a top 125 validator, you can claim your rewards at any time.
 Keep in mind that for Cosmos there are fees when claiming your rewards.